Arthroscopic CAMA

 A comparison of three methods of predicting the original cartilage surface over a defect found that a cubic spline gave the best results.

-We developed a magnetic, joystick-like device that allows the surgeon to directly control the computer using a tracked surgical probe, a common tool in the operating room.
+We designed and 3D-printed a magnetic, joystick-like device that allows the surgeon to directly control the computer using a sterile, tracked surgical probe, a common tool in the operating room.

-Our arthroscopic guidance system shows a real-time 3D view of the interior of the joint and projects the arthroscope image onto the bone.
-We found that the 3D view improved targets acquisition in novice residents.
+Our arthroscopic training system shows a virtual 3D view of the interior of the joint and projects the arthroscope image onto the virtual bone.
+We found that the 3D view improved target acquisition in novice residents.

 With our tool-mounted guidance display, surgeons do not have to look away from the patient when sawing or drilling under computer guidance.